Operation Iskra: Aftermath

 Operation Iskra was a strategic victory for the Soviet forces.
 From a military perspective, the operation eliminated the possibility of the capture of the city and a German–Finnish link up, as the Leningrad Front was now very well supplied, reinforced and able to co-operate more closely with the Volkhov Front.
 For the civilian population, the operation meant that more food was able to reach the city, as well as improved conditions and the possibility of evacuating more civilians from the city.
 Breaking the blockade also had a significant strategic effect, although that was overshadowed by the surrender of the German 6th Army at Stalingrad only a few days later.
 Notably, the first Tiger tank captured by the Soviets was taken during this battle.
 It was undamaged and evacuated by the Soviet forces for evaluation.

 The victory led to promotions for Govorov, who was promoted to colonel-general on 15 January, and Zhukov, who was promoted to Marshal of the Soviet Union on 18 January.
-In addition Govorov and Meretskov were awarded the Order of Suvorov 1st Class on 28 January.
+In addition, Govorov and Meretskov were awarded the Order of Suvorov 1st Class on 28 January.
 The 136th and 327th Rifle Divisions were awarded the designation of 63rd and 64th Guards Rifle Divisions, while the 61st Tank Brigade was designated the 30th Guards Tank Brigade.

 For the German side, the battle left the 18th Army very stretched and exhausted.
 Lacking sufficient reinforcements, the command of Army Group North made the decision to shorten the front line by evacuating the Demyansk Pocket salient.
 The salient had been held throughout 1942, despite being encircled for a few months, as it was an important strategic bridgehead.
 Together with the Rzhev salient (which was also evacuated in spring 1943), it could potentially be used to encircle a large number of Soviet forces.
 However, in the situation that had developed, retaining it was no longer possible.

 Nevertheless, Stavka knew that Operation Iskra was incomplete, as the corridor it had opened was narrow and was still in range of the German artillery, and the important heights and strong point at Sinyavino remained under German control.
-This led Zhukov to plan Operation Polyarnaya Zvezda (Polar Star).
+This led Zhukov to plan Operation Polar Star (Operatsia Polyarnaya Zvezda).
 This much more ambitious offensive operation aimed to decisively defeat Army Group North, but faltered early on.
 The Soviet forces carried out several other offensives in the area in 1943, slowly expanding the corridor, making other small gains before finally capturing Siniavino in September.
-However, the city was still subjected to at least a partial siege as well as air and artillery bombardment until January 1944, when the Leningrad-Novgorod Offensive broke through the German lines, lifting the siege completely.
+However, the city was still subjected to at least a partial siege as well as air and artillery bombardment until January 1944, when the Leningrad-Novgorod offensive broke through the German lines, lifting the siege completely.